 Although Wubbena points out that neoliberal economic policies exist in a number of countries worldwide, all 10 papers in this collection focus on countries in North and South America, including the United States, Canada, Chile.
 In his contribution on Chile, Cristian Cabalin argues that various media outlets are extremely homogeneous in ideology, with only two influential, national newspapers.
 Given the right of center orientation of these two papers, it should come as no surprise that their editorials were critical of the student movements in 2006 and 2011, which called for social justice and structural changes.
 Michelle Stack’s contribution involves a discourse analysis of the role of media in a more pluralistic and diverse society, Canada.
 Stack found that while both the national government and the media reported statistics demonstrating that Canada was well placed on the Programme for International Student Assessment (PISA), their reports offered no contextual analysis of these data.
 For instance, although scores of students in poorer regions were lower than those for students in wealthier regions, “(t)he dominant framing was that poverty was less important in Canada than other places” (p.
 91).
 Given this type of framing, one should not expect the Canadian debate about education to focus on economic issues or the role of government in addressing educational realities.

 The importance of the media in influencing views of public education in the United States is demonstrated by Michael J. Robinson’s contribution to this volume.
 In his study of the coverage of education on the ABC, CBS, and NBC television networks, Robinson uses the term “user gap” to describe, “… the difference in confidence toward the public school system between those (the users) who have contact with the schools through their children and those who do not” (p.
 1).
 The loss of confidence in the public school system, particularly among those who obtain their understanding of the system exclusively through the media, is understandable when the media stress negative aspects of the system and ignore its achievements.
 This article was originally published in 1984 (the sole paper published before 2000) and, therefore, does not deal with cable TV stations and the fragmentation of the audience.
-The “user gap” have been exacerbated by these developments.
+The “user gap” likely has been exacerbated by these developments.
 A current replication of Robinson’s study comparing audiences of cable or niche TV channels would shed light on the impact of the fragmentation of the audience today.